Your Brain Is Listening – Language Tips for Health and Wellness, by Connie Brannan, CHt.

 It couldn’t hurt.
 Just do it!

 Connie Brannan is a Neuro-Linguistic Hypnotherapist® and Licensed Trainer of Neuro-Linguistic Programming®, and co-creator of Mindworks Hypnosis, http://www.mindworkshypnosis.net, a therapy practice in the Bellevue, Washington, area.
 She owns and operates a State Licensed Career School, Mindworks NLP, http://www.seattlenlptraining.com, and is a published author and creator of several self-help audio hypnosis products.
 She is a member in good standing of professional organizations including the National Guild of Hypnotists and the Society of Neuro-Linguistic Programming®.
-She maintains an A+ rating of Accredited Business with the Better Business Bureau.
+She maintains an A+ rating with the Better Business Bureau.